JosephMW/Logic-Gates-Educational-Game/Documentation/DAILYLOG.md

 ### 16 Mar 2022
 * *0.3 hours* Supervisor Meeting
 * *1 hours* Emailed supervisor summary of meeting and updated MEETINGSSUMMARIES and project board.

+### 17 Mar 2022
+* *1.1 hours* Wrote Requirements intro and majority of 'What options exist in the current market?' section for dissertation.
+Having troubles with internet connection.